 Similar relationships are established for other properties (Chen et al., 1983).
 However, the apparent component mole fractions are not always calculated from the true component mole fractions because ambiguity can exist in the stoichiometric relations.
-This leads to a limitation in calculating the mixture heat capacity (CPMX) in true component systems, because it is calculated numerically from enthalpy calculations at different temperatures, and the calculation cannot take into account the change in true composition that occurs due to the temperature dependency of equilibrium constants.
-In the apparent component approach, true compositions at both temperatures can be calculated, so the effect can be modeled.
+This leads to a limitation in calculating the mixture heat capacity (CPMX) in true component systems, because it is calculated numerically from enthalpy calculations at different temperatures.
+The calculation accounts for this by calculating compositions at different temperatures and enthalpies based on those compositions and temperatures, which is only an approximation of the effect of composition change, and this approximation may be slightly different in true and apparent approach.
 The enthalpy, Gibbs free energy, entropy, and most other mixture properties should be the same whether true or apparent component approach is used, within the limitations of the true and apparent component approaches described below.